RealTimeLogic/LSP-Examples/Sparkplug/README.md

 Publish NDATA to the Primary Application

 `sp:ndata(payload)`
-- payload - a Sparkplug table that is either manually crafted or created using the metrics API.
+- payload - a Sparkplug table that is either manually crafted or created using the metrics API

 Resend the NBIRTH message.